creachadair/jrpc2/README.md

 This implementation resolves the conflict in favour of the notification rules.
 Specifically:

--  If a batch is empty or contains structurally invalid request or notification objects, the server reports error -32700 (Invalid JSON) as a single error Response object.
+-  If a batch is empty or not valid JSON, the server reports error -32700 (Invalid JSON) as a single error Response object.

--  Otherwise, errors resulting from any request object without an ID are logged by the server but not reported to the client.
+-  Otherwise, parse or validation errors resulting from any batch member without an ID are mapped to error objects with a `null` ID, in the same position in the reply as the corresponding request.
+This behaviour is not required by the specification, but it ensures the server has stable behaviour.

+Because a server is allowed to reorder the results, a client should not depend on this implementation detail.

 ### Non-standard server notifications